List of Donald Duck universe characters: Chip 'n' Dale

 Chip and Dale are two anthropomorphic chipmunks who appear in several Donald Duck short films.
-In most cartoons they are either antagonists against Pluto or more frequently against Donald Duck, and on very rare occasions Mickey Mouse.
-In the 1950s, they were finally given their own series, but only three cartoons were made; Chicken in the Rough (1951), Two Chips and a Miss (1952) and The Lone Chipmunks (1954).
+In other cartoons they are antagonists against Pluto, and on very rare occasions Mickey Mouse.

-The chipmunks form a duo, similar to Laurel and Hardy, and can be told apart by their noses.
-Chip, the "straight man", has a small, black nose, whereas Dale, the "funny man", has a larger, pink nose.

-In 1989, Chip and Dale became the title characters in a new animated series, Chip 'n Dale Rescue Rangers, in which they formed a detective agency with new characters created for the show: female mouse inventor Gadget Hackwrench, muscular adventuring Australian mouse Monterey Jack, and Zipper the fly.
-While in the original shorts the duo are frequent troublemakers who are concerned only with themselves, in Rescue Rangers they are crime fighters who help the less fortunate.

 General Snozzie

 General Snozzie is the official bloodhound for the Junior Woodchucks of Duckburg.
 He has the ability to sniff out a substance on command.
 He sometimes joins Huey, Dewey, and Louie, Donald Duck, and Scrooge McDuck on their adventures.

 He first appeared in Walt Disney's Comics and Stories #213 in the story Dodging Miss Daisy by Carl Barks, where he helped Daisy Duck and the boys track down Donald.
 In the story W.H.A.D.A.L.O.T.T.A.J.A.R.G.O.N. by Don Rosa, General Snozzie was just a puppy; back then he was called Major Snozzie.
 General Snozzie was not the only mascot of The Junior Woodchucks.
 Bolivar was a Junior Woodchucks mascot at one point, and Pluto also was a Junior Woodchucks mascot in some stories.